gjanesch/Card-Webscraping-and-Analysis/Report.md

 TYPE: R
 ABILITY: Energy Burn: As often as you like during your turn (before your attack), you may turn all Energy attached to Charizard into R Energy for the rest of the turn.
 This power can't be used if Charizard is Asleep, Confused, or Paralyzed.
 ATTACK: Fire Spin
-  ENERGY COST: RRRR
+&nbsp;&nbsp;ENERGY COST: RRRR
-  DAMAGE: 100
+&nbsp;&nbsp;DAMAGE: 100
-  DESCRIPTION: Discard 2 Energy cards attached to Charizard in order to use this attack.
+&nbsp;&nbsp;DESCRIPTION: Discard 2 Energy cards attached to Charizard in order to use this attack.
 WEAKNESSES: W(x2)
 RESISTANCES: F( -30)
 RETREAT COST: 3